Asdee’s Hidden Gems

 A pod of dolphins off Littor Strand

-The beach plays host to numerous resident species of birdlife, including Oystercatchers, Curlews, Dunlins, and various types of Seagull.Sunset on Littor Strand.
+The beach plays host to numerous migrant waders and resident species of birdlife, including Oystercatchers, Curlews, Dunlins, Seagulls, Brent Geese, and Ringed Plover.

 Brent Geese